 - Non-resident — This category includes those who do not meet either of the requirements listed above.
 Note, however, that foreign national employees are usually considered Non-Permanent Residents once they have landed in Japan and have organized the necessary paperwork to begin employment.

-How much tax will I need to pay?
+How much will I need to pay as Japan Expat Taxes?

-For 2019, the national income rates that apply to both permanent and non-permanent residents are as follows:
+For 2020, the national income rates that apply to both permanent and non-permanent residents are as follows for Japan expat taxes: